LeeMasamune/stub20342/Docs/Project/Tech.md

 that another computer can help process the remaining items in the server.

 As of writing, applications not endorsed by BSP-ITSS are not allowed through Windows Firewall by default.
-MySQL must be allowed through this firewall so that it can be access over the network, and parallel processing can occur.
+MySQL must be allowed through this firewall so that it can be accessed over the network and parallel processing can occur.

 ---